Wild Rice Salad with Butternut Squash

-We love this Roasted Butternut Squash Wild Rice Salad with Apple and Cranberries so much that we can’t save it just for the holidays!
+This Wild Rice Salad with Butternut Squash is the perfect Thanksgiving side dish.
+We love this cold rice salad recipe so much that we don’t save it just for the holidays!

 You’ll love this recipe because it’s extremely versatile.
 So long as butternut squash is in season, I know you’ll find a reason to make this wild rice salad.
 Thanksgiving dinner?
 Of course.
 Christmas?
 Definitely.
 A random Tuesday in October?
 You bet!
 You’re doing Sunday food prep and you need make ahead lunches for the week?
 This salad is just the thing!

 This salad was my first time cooking with wild rice, and I’m now wholeheartedly a fan.
-Why have I not experimented with wild rice dishes before?
-I can say with certainty that there will be more wild rice dishes happening in my kitchen, and hopefully coming your way soon!
+Why have I not experimented with wild rice recipes before?
+I can say with certainty that there will be more wild rice recipes happening in my kitchen, and hopefully coming your way soon!

 Although there are a few steps to get this roasted butternut squash wild rice salad together, none are difficult or time-consuming.
 I’ve written the process out step by step for you below, so that it will seem easy.
 Enjoy!